Computable randomness and betting for computable probability spaces: Betting strategies and Kol mo go rov-Love land randomness

-In the next two sections I consider how the method of Section~\ref{sec:Generalizing-randomness} can be applied to Kolmogorov-Loveland randomness, which is also defined through a betting strategy on the bits of the string.
+In the next two sections I consider how the method of Section~\ref{sec:Generalizing-randomness} can be applied to Kol\-mo\-go\-rov-Love\-land randomness, which is also defined through a betting strategy on the bits of the sequence.

-Call a betting strategy on bits \noun{nonmonotonic} if the gambler can decide at each stage which coin flip to bet on.
+Call a betting strategy on bits \noun{nonmonotonic} if the gambler can decide at each stage which coin toss to bet on.
 For example, maybe the gambler first bets on the $5$th bit.
 If it is $0$, then he bets on the $3$rd bit; if it is $1$, he bets on the $8$th bit.
 (Here, and throughout this paper we still assume the gambler cannot bet more than what is in his capital, i.e.~he cannot take on debt.)
-A string $x\in2^{\omega}$ is \noun{Kolmogorov-Loveland random} or \noun{nonmonotonically random} (in $(2^{\omega},\lambda)$) if there is no computable nonmonotonic betting strategy on the bits of the string which succeeds on $x$.
+A sequence $x\in2^{\omega}$ is \noun{Kol\-mo\-go\-rov-Love\-land random} or \noun{nonmonotonically random} (with respect to $(2^{\omega},\lambda)$) if there is no computable nonmonotonic betting which succeeds on $x$.